gmcinnes/LionTamer/README.md

   ctags-exuberant, bash-completion
 * Use homebrew to Install mysql and populate it with MDI's standard throwaway user / pass
+* Use homebrew to install memcached, but don't start it with a LaunchAgent by default
-* Install macvim from its tarball
+* Install macvim from homebrew and tell it to take precedence over the system vim
 * Install a sane set of vim configs from a template

 This script will not prompt before it does anything :)